absmach/magistrala-docs/docs/user-guide/clients/channels.md

 ![Channel Audit Logs](../../img/clients/channel-logs.png)

-Clicking on the `View` button at the end of each row opens a modal displaying structured details about the selected operation.
+Clicking on the `Details` button at the end of each row opens a modal displaying structured details about the selected operation.

 These details may include: